partmor/SDC-Traffic-Sign-Classifier/writeup.md

 + This set is not big enough for a population-averaged score to be meaningful at all (noise has a huge impact on outcome).
 + This set has been intentionally tweaked to contain singularities to challenge the model.

+Bearing in mind the intentionallity of the selected new test set, it is very insightful to analyze the model certainty through the softmax probabilities:

+![softmax]

+The model is very confident (near 100 %) in the so-called *easy* cases.
+It actually got right confidently one of our difficult cases, case 5-6: yield sign in presence of (half) a roundabout sign.

+What happened to the cases where the model missed?
++ Test sample 4: it is a half-ocluded snow warning sign.
+It has been classified as a "Childrens crossing", but with less than 60% certainty.
+The true label comes second with 17 %, sharing top-5 with "Road narrows on the right", "Bicycles crossing" and "Pedestrians".
+The model did not completely fail, since the true label was its second favourite option, and all top-5 softmax probabilities correspond to signs with a triangular shape, red edges, white background, and central black pattern.
+Apparently, a near 50 % occlussion of the sign has been *too much* for the model.
++ Test sample 8: it is a 30 km/h limit sign, in presence of a text sign.
+The banner underneath seems to have misslead the model, and gives 51 % probability to "50 km/h limit" sign, and 48 % to the true label.
+The model was near to get the correct answer, but still a reasonable mistake, since these two signs *only* differ in the position of the 3/5 figure.

 ### Neural Network Visualization

 As an illustration of what a trained neural network looks like, I present a visualization of the first stage ConvNet filter weights, and another visualization for the 1st stage ConvNet feature maps of a sample fed to the model (that of test case 1).